incredible-phoenix246/CMS/README.md

 ## Customization

-- You can customize the script by adding more CMS patterns to the 'cms_patterns dictionary'.
+- You can customize the script by adding more CMS patterns to the `cms_patterns dictionary`.

-- To perform additional security checks, modify the 'check_security_issues' function as needed.
+- To perform additional security checks, modify the `check_security_issues` function as needed.

-For scraping CMS version information, customize the 'scrape_cms_version' function based on how the CMS version is indicated in the HTML of the websites you are assessing.
+- For scraping CMS version information, customize the `scrape_cms_version` function based on how the CMS version is indicated in the HTML of the websites you are assessing.